HauserGroup/gogoGPCR/README.md

 gogoGPCR is a framework for performing burden testing on UK Biobank Whole-Exome Sequencing (WES) data.
 This repo contains a series of notebooks for pre-processing and quality-controlling UKB VCF files, mainly with [Hail](https://hail.is), a Dockerfile for pre-processing phenotypes with [PHESANT](https://github.com/MRCIEU/PHESANT), and a series of Shell scripts for performing burden testing, with [regenie](https://rgcgithub.github.io/regenie/).

+Despite the name, gogoGPCR can, in principle, be run for any gene (or set hereof).

 For information on running individual notebooks, see `notebooks/README.md`.
 Likewise, see `scripts/README.md` for running individual scripts.

 **WARNING: gogoGPCR will probably (99% confidence) not work out of the box and requires tweaking for your particular setup.
 In the very least, it may serve as inspiration for your own analyses.**